nilsramsperger/GroLi/README.md

 - [ ] Display errors from BL in UI

 ### Switch to CoreData and iCloudKit for storage
-- [ ] Implement a CoreData based repository
+- [x] Implement a CoreData based repository
-  - Intgrate shema version fields into each record
+- [ ] Integrate schema version fields into each record
 - [ ] Integrate iCloud private database
 - [ ] Integrate iCloud shared database